sarahschirduan/sarahschirduan.github.io/_posts/2019-05-24-create-your-own-website.md

 ### GitHub

-If you are setting up a website from scratch, this post is for you.<br><br>
+If you are setting up a website from scratch, this post is for you.

 I wanted to learn the basics of setting up a website and HTML before choosing a crisp pre-built template.